 Segment reporting is consistent in all periods presented as there are no changes in the structure of the Group's internal organization that will cause the composition of its reportable segment to change.

-Capital expenditures consist of additions to property and equipment, including land acquisition.
+Capital expenditures consist of additions to property and equipment.